 All fine tales for an evening around a fire, but nothing one would take as fact.
 Yet these places are undeniably there.
 Every city finds a collection of goods both strange and wondrous in its markets, which every man knows come from some distant land.
-The Lotus Road is real, and its treasures move back and forth across the seasons of the world like a dream, a hallucination which no doubt clouds accurate descriptions of distant lands.
-What else could explain a society whose earliest writings were set down when Bori was not yet a gleam in the eye of man?
+The Lotus Road is real, and the drugs move back and forth across the seasons of the world like a dream, a hallucination which no doubt clouds accurate descriptions of distant lands.
+What else could explain a society where an elephant is worshipped as a god, or one whose earliest writings were set down when Bori was not yet a gleam in the eye of man?

 Fool's tales, to be sure, though there are fools enough to follow them.
-The lure of the unknown tugs at the human heart, an atavistic want to explore those territories which rouse in us both fear and envy.
+The lure of the unknown tugs at the human heart, an atavistic want to explore those unmapped territories which rouse in us both fear and envy.